 Need Another Car Buying Option?

-When you have poor credit, it might seem logical that a private sale is the way to go – these vehicles are typically more affordable and no one is going to be checking your credit if you're paying cash.
+When you have poor credit, it might seem logical that a private sale is a way to go – these vehicles are typically more affordable and no one is going to be checking your credit if you're paying cash.
 But did you know that there's another option?

 It's true.
 Just because you have bad credit, it doesn't mean you can't finance a new or used car through a dealership – you just need to know where to go.
-Here at Auto Credit Express, we've been helping credit challenged consumers get connected to dealers that can help for over 20 years.
+Here at Auto Credit Express, we've been helping credit-challenged consumers get connected to dealers that can help for over 20 years.